david-leon/Dandelion/docs/dandelion_module.md

 _______________________________________________________________________
 ## LSTM
 Long Short-Term Memory RNN.
-The recurrent computation is implemented according to [Graves' “Generating sequences with recurrent neural networks.”](https://arxiv.org/abs/1308.0850):
+The recurrent computation is implemented according to [Graves' *Generating sequences with recurrent neural networks*](https://arxiv.org/abs/1308.0850), also the same with Lasagne:

 $$
 \begin{align}